NOTE: Please check the full schedule in the “Plan your visit” section. The ticket office and entrance close 30 minutes before the stated closing time.

 Special cases:

-Last admission 30 minutes before closing time.
+The ticket office and entrance close 30 minutes before the stated closing time.

 Pets are not allowed inside the monument.